Advertisement

 Closed

 The WHA Section 8 List is closed at this time.
-When the list re-opens, it will be advertised in the local newspaper, community service agencies, and via 211.
-Applicants can register for email updates when a new waiting list opens.
+When it reopens, it will be advertised in the local newspaper, community service agencies, and via 211.
+Information can also be found at cthcvp.org.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.